sji005/cse15l-lab-reports/labReport2.md

 * The main method for the ```ChatServer``` class and ```handleRequests``` for the URL handler
 * the main method takes in an ```String[] args``` during compile, and ```handleRequests``` takes in the current URL handler.
-* args from the main function never change, and the url changes based on user inputs
+* args from the main function never change, and the url changes based on user
+* the field I have for this class is ```ArrayList<String> printable``` that stores all the messages inputs
 *
 ![Image](ss1.png)